reifyhealth/specmonstah/README.md

 ```

 Our database `inserted-records` has had six vectors inserted into
 it.
+There's a _publisher_ record, even though publisher wasn't
-Notice that both book records have a `:publisher-id` of `1`, which
+referenced directly.
+Both book records have a `:publisher-id` of `1`,
-is in fact the `:id` of the only publisher record.
-Notice also that
+which is in fact the `:id` of the only publisher record.
+Notice also
-we've specified a custom name for one of the books, `"Custom Book
+that we've specified a custom name for one of the books, `"Custom Book
 Name"`.
 Among the chapters, two have the same default name and refer
 to the same book (`:book-id 3`), and the last has a custom name and
 refers to a different book (`:book-id 2`).